FeedbackFruits provides a series of tools designed to enhance feedback and student engagement with course content.

 - Assignment review - How to use and set up Assignment Review

 - Interactive document/audio/video - Guides about Interactive Video/Document/Audio

 - Skill review - How to set up and use Skill Review

-- Self assessment of work and skills - How to set up Self Assessment of Work and Self Assessment of Skills
+- Self assessment of work - How to set up a self assessment of work

 - Comprehension - How to set up and use Comprehension